 The investment is a significant addition to the company’s tangible assets and will secure the supply of water treatment services in the region in periods of heavy rainfall, which are expected to increase over the coming decades.
 Further, it will improve zoning flexibility in urban areas, as insufficient capacity in the underground drainage system would require more surface area to be allocated for storm water management.

 The sufficient effluent removal channel will enable the WWTP to utilize its full water treatment capacity during extreme weather conditions.
 It will reduce overflows of untreated wastewater as well as the nutrient and microbiological load on the environment.

 Moreover, the investment will prevent the systems from flooding in the future, as heavy rainfall is expected to become more frequent and maximum sea levels are estimated to rise.

 The microbiological load will be further reduced by installing effluent disinfection units with ultraviolet light technology.
-The microbiological concentration is estimated to decrease from approximately 16,500 E. coli per 100 millilitres of water to a maximum of 500 E. coli / 100 ml.

 No significant negative environmental or social impacts have been identified in relation to the project.
 The investment is in accordance with the existing environmental permit of the wastewater treatment plant and has been considered in the local master plans.